 The corporate and retail businesses incur foreign exchange risk in the course of providing services to their customers.
 All non-structural foreign exchange exposures in the non-trading book are transferred to the trading area where they are monitored and controlled.
 These risks reside in the authorised trading centres who are allocated exposure limits.
-The limits are monitored daily by the local centres and reported to the central market risk function.
+The limits are monitored daily by the local centres and reported to the central market and liquidity risk function in London.